echasnovski/mini.nvim/TESTING.md

 ## Using child process

-Main feature of 'mini.test' which differs it from other Lua testing frameworks is its design towards **custom usage of child Neovim process inside tests**.
+Main feature of 'mini.test' which makes it different from other Lua testing frameworks is its design towards **custom usage of child Neovim process inside tests**.
 Ultimately, each test should be done with fresh Neovim process initialized with bare minimum setup (like allowing to load your plugin).
 To make this easier, there is a dedicated function `MiniTest.new_child_neovim()`.
 It returns an object with many useful helper methods, like for start/stop/restart, redirected execution (write code in current process, it gets executed in child one), emulating typing keys, **testing screen state**, etc.

 ### Start/stop/restart

 You can start/stop/restart child process associated with this child Neovim object.
 Current (from which testing is initiated) and child Neovim processes can "talk" to each through RPC messages (see `:h RPC`).
-It means you can programmatically execute code inside child process, get some output, and test if it meets your expectation.
-Also by default child process is "full" (i.e. not headless) which allows you to test things such as extmarks, floating windows, etc.
+It means you can programmatically execute code inside child process, get its output inside current process, and test if it meets your expectation.
+Child process is headless but fully functioning process which allows you to test things such as extmarks, floating windows, etc.

 Although this approach proved to be useful and efficient, it is not ideal.
 Here are some limitations:
   - Due to current RPC protocol implementation functions and userdata can't be used in both input and output with child process.
 Indicator of this issue is a `Cannot convert given lua type` error.
-Usual solution is to move some logic on the side of child process, like create and use global functions (those will be "forgotten" after next restart).
+Usual solution is to move some logic on the side of child process, like create and use global functions (note that they will be "forgotten" after next restart).
   - Sometimes hanging process will occur: it stops executing without any output.
 Most of the time it is because Neovim process is "blocked", i.e. it waits for user input and won't return from other call.
-Common causes are active hit-enter-prompt (increase prompt height to a bigger value) or Operator-pending mode (exit it).
-To mitigate this experience, most helper methods will throw an error if they can deduct that immediate execution will lead to hanging state.
+Common causes are active hit-enter-prompt (solution: increase prompt height to a bigger value) or Operator-pending mode (solution: exit it).
+To mitigate this experience, most helper methods will throw an error if they can deduce that immediate execution will lead to hanging state.

 Here is recommended setup for managing child processes.
 It will make fresh Neovim process before every test case: